hoodiecrow/thtcl/README.md

 # Thtcl
 A small Lisp interpreter in Tcl inspired by Peter Norvig's [Lispy](https://norvig.com/lispy.html).
+I've also drawn some inspiration from 'Lisp in Small Pieces' by Christian Queinnec.

 The name Thtcl comes from Lisp + Tcl.
+Pronunciation '_thtickel_'.

 To use, place all the source files (.tcl and .class) in a directory.
 Start __tkcon__ and navigate to the directory.
 Source either thtcl1.tcl or thtcl2.tcl.
 Use the __repl__ command to run a dialog loop with the interpreter.